 CDCs enables us to implement a virtual port over USB.

-Modems and telephones extensively use CDCs.
-CDCs also provide interfaces for sending ATM frames and signals.
+Modems and telephones extensively use CDCs, and CDCs also provide interfaces for sending ATM frames and signals.

 Composite Device Class

-Composite Device Classes also referred to as – “Multi-Function classes.”
+Composite Device Classes are also referred to as – “Multi-Function classes.”
 Composite Class Device supports all the drivers.
-Therefore, if one is not sure of the exact usability of a USB, one can opt for the generic CDC, which works across devices.
+Therefore, if one is not sure of the actual usability of a USB, one can opt for the generic CDC, which works across devices.